 How can a Piedmont, SC attorney help you after a car accident?

 If you’ve been in an auto accident in Piedmont, SC, it can be difficult to know whom to turn to for help.
 After an accident, you may still be recovering from injuries and dealing with damages that you have suffered.
-By retaining the service of a qualified attorney, like Bryan Ramey & Associates, you can relieve the stress of your auto accident process.
+By retaining the service of a qualified attorney, like Bryan Ramey, P.A., you can relieve the stress of your auto accident process.

 What are the benefits of handing your case over to an attorney?